confluentinc/ksqldb-recipes/docs/cybersecurity/ddos/index.md

 ---
 seo:
-  title: Detecking a Slowloris DDoS attack
+  title: Detecting a Slowloris DDoS attack
   description: A ksqlDB recipe that detects network disruption attacks by processing packet data
 ---